Transformers in Medical Image Analysis: A Review: Discussion

 The work from Truong \etal \cite{CNN-Transfer-truong2021transferable} evaluated the transferability of self-supervised features in medical images.
 They pretrained features using DINO, a self-supervised ViT.
 They used the ViT as a backbone, and showed its outperformance in comparison with SimCLR and SwAV.
 Park \etal \cite{Pre-training-COVID-19-park2021vision} proposed to use the public large-scale CXR classification dataset to pretrain the backbone network.
 The features extracted by the pretrained backbone model are then fed into a ViT to diagnose COVID-19.
 Jun \etal \cite{Self-Pre-training-BrainEncoder-jun2021medical} proposed a self-supervised transfer learning framework that can better represent the spatial relationships in 3D volumetric images, to facilitate downstream tasks.
 They converted the 3D volumetric images into sequences of 2D image slices from three views, and fed them into the pretrained backbone network, which consists of a convolutional encoder and a Transformer.
 The pretraining of the Transformer was implemented through masked encoding vectors, which served as a proxy task for SSL.
 The downstream tasks include brain disease diagnosis, brain age prediction and brain tumor segmentation, using 3D volumetric images.
 They also explored a parameter-efficient transfer learning framework for 3D medical images.
 Wang \etal \cite{Transfer-Transpath-wang2021transpath} collected a large public histopathological image dataset to pretrain their proposed hybrid CNN-Transformer framework.
 Moreover, they designed the token-aggregating and excitation (TAE) module to further enhance global weight attention by taking all tokens into consideration.
 Sriram \etal \cite{Transfer-Learning-COVIDPrognosis-sriram2021covid} explored the application of Transformers for COVID-19 prognosis.
 They proposed a Multiple Image Prediction (MIP) model, which takes a sequence of images along with the corresponding scanning time as input.
 To deal with missing COVID-19 images, they used the Momentum Contrast Learning, which is a self-supervised method to pretrain the feature extractor network.
 In addition to the features extracted from X-rays, they also proposed the Continuous Positional Embedding (CPE) to add information based on the time-step.
 The concatenation of features and continuous positional embeddings are fed into the Transformer to predict the possibility of an adverse event.
+Chen \etal \cite{chen2022self} showed that Vision Transformers using DINO-based knowledge distillation is able to learn data-efficient and interpretable features in histology images by training various self-supervised models with validation on different weakly-supervised tissue phenotyping tasks.
+It is worth noting that they leveraged an excellent performance on different attention heads in the ViT while learning distinct morphological phenotypes.